It’s not just standing on wobble boards.

 Watch the ocean and read waves as frequently as you can.

 Dive into fundamental strength development, and when you build some capacity, move towards more dynamic training.
-All of that can be found in my OSP PROGRAM.
+All of that can be found in the Surf Athlete Program.

 Make sure you move well, so roll on some tennis balls around the joints that matter (hips & spine are some important ones), get into some mobility & stretching routines, and absolutely reinforce your upper body “cardio”.